hayesgm/seacrest/README.md

 ## Contributing

-Create a PR to contribute to Signet.
+Create a PR to contribute to Seacrest.
 All contributors agree to accept the license specified in this repository for all contributions to this project.
 See [LICENSE.md](/LICENSE.md).

 Feel free to create Feature Requests in the issues.